LanDinh/khaleesi-ninja/documentation/scripts.md

 ### `setup_environment.sh ENVIRONMENT`

-Install all necessary elements of the given environment:
+Install all necessary elements of the given environment as well as all gates - see the [kubernetes documentation](kubernetes.md) for details.

-* the `namespace` for the environment
-* a `ingress-class` for use by the environment
-* a `configmap` holding the default configuration for envoy used as grpc-web proxy

 ### `deploy.sh ENVIRONMENT [INTERACTIVE | (GATE SERVICE TYPE VERSION DEPLOY)]`